bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 Click "Create" |create icon| and fill in the appeared form:

 .. note:: Required fields are marked with an asterisk (*).
+You cannot use space as the first symbol.

 - Key * - Enter a key here.